-Every year, our pluralistic group of twenty-six Fellows embark on a transformative, deeply personal journey in which they learn to see the world through a lens broader than their own.
+Every year, our pluralistic group of twenty-six Fellows embark on a transformative, deeply personal journey.
 Inspired by a diverse faculty of Rabbis and educators, Fellows explore the rich tapestry of Jewish texts and ideas, using them to spark conversations, engage with stimulating existential questions, and achieve a deeper understanding of themselves and one another.
 They also expand their perspectives through intensive encounters with a parallel group of Israeli peers.

 Some of our recent Fellows explain what Bronfman means to them.